By Graham L. Wilson

 "You have been working on something else on here" she explained, "on company time."
 I grinned guiltily and dished out the most immediate of worker defences.

 "You're not the boss" I said, "why should you care?"
 She closed her eyes, in what struck me as a rather curious fashion.
-I did nothing to stop her as she approached the computer again, and starting utilizing the interface.
+I did nothing to stop her as she approached the computer again, and started utilizing the interface.
 She closed my main code file, and loaded up the extra file she found in the same directory.
 A flash emanated out from the computer screen, as it refreshed and formed into new different lines of code.
 She activated the interpreter, and within a few seconds my dirty little secret revealed itself to her.
 It was a puzzle platformer, and from behind the main menu screen a game demo rolled, the player character scrolling along casually.

 "How long have you been working on this?" she asked, her eyes staring into my monitor.
 I shrugged, and tried to recall.

 "A few months, when I was too burned out to work on the control system" I replied.
 She nodded.
+Well, she had heard my side of the story.

 "You do not really enjoy your work here do you?" she asked, a strangely personal question for her.
+I was not certain how to respond to that.

 "It pays the bills, well mostly" I replied, letting the player character continue its exertions to dig its way into the next passage.

 "That did not answer my question" Janice challenged.
 I looked away from her, not believing what I was hearing.
+She never, ever inquired into the lives of others.

 "Truth be told" I admitted, "it does lack something in terms of creativity."
 Janice nodded again.